svetlyak40wt/django-tagging-ng/README.txt

       to each tag, indicating how many times it has been associated with all instances of ``Model``.

+    * ``related_for_model(tags, Model, counts=False)`` -- Returns a
+      list of tags related to a given list of tags - that is, other tags used by items which have all the given tags.

+      If ``counts`` is True, a ``count`` attribute will be added to each tag, indicating the number of items which have it in addition to the given list of tags.

     * ``cloud_for_model(Model, steps=4)`` -- Returns a list of the
       distinct ``Tag`` objects associated with all instances of ``Model``, each having along a ``count`` attribute as above and